Hong Kong to see three rounds of compulsory virus tests

 Flights from nine countries including Britain and the United States will remain banned.

-Lam also confirmed that Hong Kong will continue to aim for isolating all coronavirus patients, including asymptomatic patients, in temporary facilities which are being built with the help of Chinese authorities.
+Lam also confirmed that Hong Kong would continue trying to isolate all coronavirus patients, including asymptomatic patients, in temporary facilities which are being built with the help of mainland authorities.

 "We reiterate that isolation is still our policy objective," she said.